isachenko-andrii/isachenko-andrii.github.io/README.md

 **🔧 Main Improvements:**
 • Adapting the template to personal needs and publishing it on GitHub Pages.
 • Redesigned contact form: [Formspree](https://formspree.io) service integrated for easy message sending.
 • Optimization of structure and elements for a more modern and accessible UX/UI.
+• Added support for Ukrainian and English languages.
+• SEO optimization has been completed.
 **🙏 Acknowledgments**
 Special thanks to the [BootstrapMade](https://bootstrapmade.com) team for the excellent and user-friendly template that formed the basis of this project.
 **🔧 Tools:** HTML, CSS, JavaScript